thomas097/Haemodynamic-Optimization-Reinforcement-Learning/data/amsterdam-umc-db/README.md

 ## Instructions

+0. Request access to the AmsterdamUMCdb database via https://amsterdammedicaldatascience.nl/amsterdamumcdb/

-- Run `DataExtraction_AmsterdamUMCdb_AllAdmissions.ipynb`
+1. Run `DataExtraction_AmsterdamUMCdb_AllAdmissions.ipynb`
-   - Make sure to change the path `OUT_DIR` to specify the desired output location and modify the paths of the data files
+   - Make sure to change the path `OUT_DIR` to specify the desired output location and modify the paths of the data files to the directories where the source files are located

 **Warning:** the AmsterdamUMCdb source files contain many gigabytes of data.
 It is therefore recommended to have at least 120GB of harddisk space available and have at least 8 GB of working memory